yacitus/SSAuction/frontend/README.md

 - site admin page (or at least GraphQL mutation) for creating new auctions
 - allow change to number of players shown on Rostered Players table on auction page--like how the player selection table works under the nomination queue on the team pages
 - download rosters as a CSV
+- display team info differently when "authorized" - included hidden bids in "$ Remaining for Bids"

 # Pre MVP-Deploy Fixes
 - fix `http://localhost:4000/...` in Header.js Image src